linkmauve/mod_serverinfo/README.md

 # mod_serverinfo

-This Prosody Module outputs JSON-formatted server information via HTTP GET.
+This Prosody module outputs JSON-formatted server information via HTTP.

 *Currently used by https://xmpp-network.info for data gathering.
 Feel free to use this module for your own project.*